induviduality/statify/README.md

 - View User's Top Artists
 - View Track Stats by popularity, duration, release date
 - Search for Songs
+  - Responsive navigation with keyboard as well as mouse for input
 - Generate Song Recommendations based on a song
 - Save Recommendations directly to a new Playlist
 - Clean and simple UI/UX